-- Abide by the bus operators' instructions.
+- Abide by the bus operator's instructions.

-- · Behave in an orderly manner.
+- Behave in an orderly manner.

 - Refrain from use of profane language.

-- Refrain from smoking or vaping.
+- Refrain from smoking.

 - Refrain from eating or drinking.

 - Respect the safety of the other students.

 - You will be held responsible for any willful damage

 - RIDING ON A SCHOOL BUS IS A PRIVILEGE, NOT A RIGHT.

-Examples of unacceptable behaviour are not respecting or obeying driver; running on the bus; harassing other students; leaving seat while bus is in motion; throwing objects at, on or from the bus; damaging bus; body parts hanging out of window; opening windows without permission; fighting on the bus; smoking or lighting matches; littering on the bus; using obscene language and/or gestures; yelling or talking loudly; eating or drinking without permission; possession/use of alcohol or drugs and smoking/vaping.
+Examples of unacceptable behaviour are not respecting or obeying driver; running on the bus; harassing other students; leaving seat while bus is in motion; throwing objects at, on or from the bus; damaging bus; body parts hanging out of window; opening windows without permission; fighting on the bus;

+smoking or lighting matches; littering on the bus; using obscene language and/or gestures; yelling or talking loudly; eating or drinking without permission; possession/use of alcohol or drugs.